revanth-karra/servicenow-discovery/README.md

 # SERVICENOW-DISCOVERY

+Discovery is classified into 2 types:

+1. Horizontal discovery
+2. Top-Down discovery

 # Horizontal Discovery

 Discovery uses horizontal discovery as a technique to scan your network, find computers and devices, and then populate the CMDB with discovered CIs.
 Horizontal discovery create direct relationship between computer CIs and application CIs.